hapytex/django-antipatterns/antipatterns/signals.md

 the many-to-many relation.
 Every now and then people realize this when they want to run aggregates on the many-to-many relation(s).

+## Signals make altering objects less predictable

 Even if only one handler is attached to the the signal, and that handler can never raise an error, the handler still is often not an elegant solution.
 Another developer might not be aware of its existence, since it has only a "weak" binding to th model, and thus it makes the effect of saving an object less predictable.

+## Signals do not run when other programs make changes

 Finally other programs can also make changes to the database, and thus will not trigger the signals, and this eventually could lead to the database being in an inconsistent state.
+Another program could for example create a new book for an author, but might not update the field in the `Author` model that keeps track of the number of books written by that author.
+It will be quite hard to "translate" all the handlers in Django to other programs that interact with the same database.

 # What can be done to resolve the problem?